adibarbusoftlab/playgist/_posts/en/2023-10-02-android-update-upgrade.md

 Preparation steps for your device are essential to ensure a smooth update process.
 Please ensure that you have:
 - Sufficient battery or, ideally, charge your phone or tablet before initiating the update.
-- A stable Wi-Fi connection to facilitate the download of the update.
+- A stable Wi-Fi connection to facilitate the download of the new version.
 - Adequate storage space available on the device to accommodate the installation of the new version.

 ***Very important notes***: